Cal-Poly-Simulation-Lab/Horizon/test/HSFSchedulerUnitTest/MethodUnitTests/Checker/CheckScheudle/CheckSubUnitTest/CheckDependentSubsystems/README.md

   - Retrieves a task from `program.SystemTasks` by type (case-insensitive)
   - Returns the first matching task

+- **`VerifyTimeMutationParametersAreZero()`**
+  - Verifies that all test subsystems have time mutation parameters (`_taskStartTimeMutation`, `_taskEndTimeMutation`) set to 0
+  - Uses reflection to access methods on dynamically compiled subsystems
+  - Ensures existing tests are not affected by time mutations (subsystems won't change task times)

 ### Test Scenario
 Uses the **TwoAsset_Imaging** scenario with the following dependency structure:
 - **Power** depends on **Camera** and **Antenna**